Category Archives: Novelettes

 Someone to Talk To

 Someone to Talk To: Short story by Deborah EisenbergThe major theme of this story by Deborah Eisenberg is the need to be heard.
 A once up-and-coming concert pianist struggles to deal with a stalled career and failed relationship.
-Potential salvation arrives with an invitation to perform in an unnamed Latin American Country.
-Patronizing treatment by the concert’s upper-class organizers, a walk through poorer neighborhoods, and the inane behavior of an English radio journalist, emphasize the importance for people of all persuasions to not only speak out, but also be heard and understood.
+Potential salvation arrives with an invitation to perform in an unnamed Latin American country.
+Patronizing treatment by the concert’s upper-class organizers, a walk through poorer neighborhoods, and the inane behavior of a British radio journalist, emphasize the importance for people of all persuasions to not only speak out, but also be heard and understood.
 Other themes: loneliness, alienation, elitism, class, poverty, oppression, indifference to the suffering of others.
 More…

 The Grand Inquisitor